UdUdof/data-analytics-projects/sql/MySQL Data Cleaning Project/README.md

 <img src="tpFixed.png" alt="" width="600" height="600">

 #### 2f.
 Dropping (Deleting) A Column
-I created an extra column to help me detect duplicate rows.
-Now that the data cleaning is done (at least for now haha), it's not needed anymore so it will be deleted
+Earlier on in the data cleaning process, I created an extra column to help me detect duplicate rows.
+Now that the data cleaning is done (at least for now haha), it's not needed anymore so it will be deleted 👇🏼

 <img src="docs/rowNum1.png" alt="" width="600" height="600">